NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 ### Figuring out which computer you're on

 Sometimes you might get confused about which computer you're currently on.
-You can use the command `uname` to figure out where you are.
+You can use the command `hostname` to figure out where you are.

 --------
 **Task**

-1. type in `uname` in a terminal window on your computer
+1. type in `hostname` in a terminal window on your computer
-2. type in `uname` in a terminal window
+2. type in `hostname` in a terminal window

 --------